 Scholars in the 1970s developed a media dependency theory to help explain and understand the effects of mass media on audiences and of the interactions between media, audiences, and social systems.
-I don’t know if any advertising industry scholars have examined or considered a client service dependency theory.
-I can see the need for it.
+The main focus of the theory is the relationship between media and audiences.
+I don’t know if any advertising industry scholars have ever examined or considered a client service dependency theory.
+I can see how the argument might go.

 The ad industry has always been dependent.
 Our first dependency was on media, newspapers in particular.
 This media dependency is alive and unwell today.
 One might assume that digital disruption broke this bond, but it did not.
 Now, we’re playing the platforms game instead of pursuing the “every company is a media company” high road.
 When Facebook falls from its perch, as companies sometimes do, what then?
 Then your agency’s media dependency, which is unwisely shared with your clients, is a stinky egg mess on your otherwise attractive face.